-Disclosure: The Cosmosphere sponsored this post, however, all opinions are my own.
-Some of the photographs were provided by the Cosmosphere and others were taken by me.
+Disclosure: The Cosmosphere sponsored this post; however, all opinions are my own.
+Some photographs were provided by the Cosmosphere, and others were taken by me.

-At the Cosmosphere (1100 N. Plum, Hutchinson, Kansas) you can experience the story of the Space Race through the largest combined collection of U.S. and Soviet-era space artifacts in the world.
+At the Cosmosphere (1100 N. Plum, Hutchinson, Kansas), you can experience the story of the Space Race through the most extensive combined collection of U.S. and Soviet-era space artifacts worldwide.
 People travel from across the globe to enjoy Kansas’ only Smithsonian-affiliated museum and science education center.

-From the moment you walk into the Hall of Space Museum, you are greeted by a SR-71 Blackbird spy plane and that is only the beginning of what is an awe-inspiring visit.
+When you walk into the Hall of Space Museum, you are greeted by an SR-71 Blackbird spy plane, which is only the beginning of an awe-inspiring visit.
 Other on-site artifacts include the Gemini X, authentic Apollo 13 Odyssey, V-1 and V-2 rockets, and Sputnik.
-As you walk through the museum, you can expect to see an actual Apollo 11 Moon rock, astronaut suits, space equipment, and a scaled lunar module.
+Walking through the museum, you can expect to see an actual Apollo 11 Moon rock, astronaut suits, space equipment, and a scaled lunar module.

-Other attractions include a 4k digital, two-story dome theater, Dr. Goddard’s Lab (rocket science brought to life!), planetarium, and CosmoKids.
-The Cosmosphere puts an emphasis on STEM (science, technology, engineering, mathematics) education.
-The CosmoKids interactive play area includes hand-on activities from air rockets to a gravity well for young explorers to enjoy.
+Other attractions include a 4k digital, two-story dome theater, Dr. Goddard’s Lab (rocket science brought to life!), a planetarium, and CosmoKids.
+The Cosmosphere emphasizes STEM (science, technology, engineering, mathematics) education.
+The CosmoKids interactive play area includes hands-on activities from air rockets to a gravity well for young explorers.

-Not only is the space museum fun for the entire family, but young visitors can register for Cosmosphere Camps.
-From building a better lander to flying a drone to battling programmed robots, the educational opportunities teach kids about problem-solving and exploration.
+The space museum is fun for the entire family, and young visitors can register for Cosmosphere Camps.
+The educational opportunities teach kids about problem-solving and exploration, from building a better lander to flying a drone to battling programmed robots.

 CAMPS